tmiw/Retro16/README.md

 ## What's done

 + VGA display component (80x25 text mode with 8 foreground and background colors @ 640x480)
++ Find a bigger FPGA (now using the Papilio Duo + Computing Shield for development)

 ## In progress